USL-VI-ReID/MCL/README.md

 The *official* repository for Unsupervised Visible-Infrared Person Re-identification under Unpaired Settings.

-> This paper is currently being extended for a journal submission, and the updated implementation will be released after the extension is completed.
+> We are currently preparing an extended version of the paper for journal submission.
+The updated version and code will be released after the revision is complete.

 ## Abstract